jasbanza/jasbanza/README.md

 **Contributor** at [Osmosis Labs](https://osmosis.zone) from Cape Town, South Africa.

-I build tools and utilities for the Osmosis and Cosmos ecosystem.
+I also build tools and utilities for the Osmosis and Cosmos ecosystem:

 ## Pinned Projects